401(k) administrators, we salute you.

-Look, mistakes are generally okay.
 Mistakes are how we learn.
 But if there’s one place you don’t want to make mistakes, it’s in 401(k) administration.

-Even the smallest mistakes, like forgetting to update a deferral rate for just one employee, can quickly snowball and end up costing you a lot.
+Even the smallest mistakes, like forgetting to update a deferral rate for just one employee, can end up costing you a lot.
 And even if the penalty isn’t significant, one mistake still creates hassle during your 401(k) audit.
 So if you want 401(k) administration to cause you as little pain as possible?
 Don’t make mistakes.

 Plan design refers to all the rules and features of your retirement plan - laid out in the 401(k) plan documents (including your Adoption Agreement and 401(k) Summary Plan Description).